200 Park Avenue, New York, NY 10166-0193 USA

 Representative matters also include:

 Ms. Cernak maintains an active pro bono practice.
-She has dedicated hundreds of hours to assisting clients with immigration matters.
+Ms. Cernak was a member of the Gibson Dunn team that drafted an amicus brief for constitutional law scholars in the U.S. Supreme Court case Dobbs v.
+Jackson Women’s Health Organization, addressing the constitutionality of the State of Mississippi’s enactment of the Gestational Age Act.
 She successfully drafted a habeas petition that resulted in the release of a client from detention on bond and has helped clients obtain asylum.
 She has also worked with Partnership for Children’s Rights to help a client obtain access to necessary educational services and she serves as a firm liaison to Crisis Text Line.
-Ms. Cernak is a member of the Board of Trustees of the Brooklyn Conservatory of Music.
+Ms. Cernak volunteers with the Brooklyn Conservatory of Music, and served on the organization’s Board of Trustees from July 2018 through July 2021.

 Ms. Cernak is admitted to practice in the State of New York and before the Southern District of New York.